matcasti/CardioCurveR/README.md

 RRi(t) = \alpha + \frac{\beta}{1 + e^{\lambda (t-\tau)}} - \frac{c\,\beta}{1 + e^{\phi (t-\tau-\delta)}}
 $$

-**Purpose:** Its primary role is to calculate the predicted R-R interval value(s) based on the dual-logistic model for a given set of time points and a specific set of parameter values.
+Its primary role is to calculate the predicted R-R interval value(s) based on the dual-logistic model for a given set of time points and a specific set of parameter values.

-**Inputs:**

-- `time`: A numeric vector representing the time points at which you want to calculate the RRi values.
-- `params`: A named vector or list containing the values for the seven model parameters: `alpha`, `beta`, `lambda`, `tau`, `c`, `phi`, and `delta`.
-The names must match exactly. **Output:** It returns a numeric vector of the same length as the input `time` vector, containing the calculated RRi values according to the model and the provided parameters. **Usage:** This function is used internally by the estimation function (`estimate_RRi_curve`) during the optimization process.
+This function is used internally by the estimation function (`estimate_RRi_curve`) during the optimization process.
 It’s also extremely useful for users to simulate theoretical curves (as shown in the example) or to generate predicted RRi values once a model has been fitted.
+See `?dual_logistic()` for its documentation.

 ### `estimate_RRi_curve()`: Estimating Model Parameters from Data